licson/libSSE-php/README.md

 ==============

 Because server-sent events is a new standard and still in flux, only certain browsers support it.
-However, polyfill for server-sent events is avaliable.
+However, polyfill for server-sent events is available.
 Also on shared hosting, it may disable PHP's `set_time_limit` function and the library may not work as excepted.
 There's some settings in the library that can fix it.